The National Bread Museum of Grain-Baking-Bread Culture

 Tins of Taste Museum & Art-on-Tin Study Center

-Cultural Heritage Center & Immigration Museum - What is your neighbor baking?~ Our Ancestral Tribute & Honor Archive ~
+Cultural Heritage & Immigration Museum - What is your neighbor baking?

 Grandma's life of heart & home was her legacy.
 She's woven in our past.

-Giving Thanks for God's Great Grains & Grandma's Goodness.
+Giving Thanks for God's Great Grains & Gratitude for Grandma's Goodness.

-This National Bread Museum of Grain-Baking-Bread Culture (currently online only) is to be a legacy by & representing all the people of the United States of America, . . . rising up from the Omaha, Nebraska, area . . . which is central to the Breadbasket of North America; in the Heart of the Midwest Grain Belt; & at the central crossroads of the country and Great Plains region.
+The above are online components of the NBM, an online complex of museums at this time, which is a legacy to all the people of the United States of America as beneficiaries of our country's grain . . . rising up from the Omaha, Nebraska, area . . . which is central to the Breadbasket of North American, in the Heart of the Midwest Grain Belt, & is at the central crossroads of the country and Great Plains region.

 Tools of the Trade of hands & hearts . . .

-We owe a debt of gratitude to remember & preserve the home baking history of our family and others before them, & the "art of design" of the tools which are cultural curiosities to today's young!
+We owe a debt of gratitude to remember & preserve the home baking history of our family and others before them, & the "art of design" of many of the tools which are cultural curiosities to today's young!
+A good number of the NBM's artifacts might be "the only one" that anyone might ever see in real life today.

 Europe's Bread Museums - Where it all began - 1955